Requirements for Admission

 Students whose native language is not English may also use the International English Language Testing System (IELTS).
 IELTS is owned, developed and delivered through the partnership of the British Council, IDP Education Australia: IELTS Australia and the University of Cambridge ESOL Examinations.
 You can get more information about the IELTS at http://www.ielts.org or send an e-mail to email@example.com.
 International applicants who choose to take the IELTS should plan to take the Academic IELTS test.

 Applicants whose native language is not English must take the TOEFL test and should score at least 90 on the iBT (internet-based) TOEFL, at least 600 on the paper-based TOEFL or score 250 on the computer-based TOEFL.
 For students who choose to take the IELTS in lieu of TOEFL, the minimum score is 7.

-The TOEFL and the IELTS may be waived for an international student who received a degree from a country in which English is the official language of communication.
+The TOEFL and IELTS are not necessary for an international student who has received a degree from a university in which English is the official language of communication.
+Waiver of the TOEFL and IELTS test may be requested by the admitting department if the department deems that the student has sufficient English communication skills to be successful in their degree program.
 Contact the admitting department for more information.

 Each department determines whether applicants have enough preparation to enter a given program, emphasizing the quality of a candidate's preparation rather than a particular academic program completed or credits earned.

 Applicants for admission to graduate study must contact the appropriate department for additional requirements.
 A menu of departments with graduate programs can be found in the right menu.